moliver28/research-handbook/content/handbook/enterprise-data/platform/tableau/tableau-developer-guide/_index.md

         1. Click **Edit Connection**
         1. From the pop-up click **Embedded credentials in the connection**
         1. From the drop down select your name and select **Save**
-    1. When you update a workbook to Production, you will still be left with the original workbook in Development.
-This workbook can be moved to Archive by asking the BI Team to move to Archive or it can be deleted.
-If you are deleting the original workbook, be sure you are deleting the correct developement workbook as deleted content cannot be restored.
+      1. When updating a workbook in Production will leave the original workbook in Development.
+This is a duplicate workbook which can cause confusion for which content to use.
+This workbook can be removed by either archival or deletion.
+To Archive ask the BI Team to move to Archive.
+When deleting ensure you are removing the correct workbook and also know that deleted content cannot be restored.

 ## Tags